Banksia menziesii: Description

 Old flowers usually fall off the spikes quickly, with up to 25 large beaked follicles developing.
-A mottled dark brown and grey in colour, these can be prominent and quite attractively patterned when newly developed.
+Mottled dark brown and grey in colour, these can be prominent and quite attractively patterned when newly developed.
 Oval shaped, they are 2.5–3.5 cm long by 1–1.5 cm high and 1–1.5 cm wide.
 Overall, only a small fraction of flowers develop into follicles; the proportion is as low as one in a thousand.
 The plant is dependent on fire to reproduce as the follicles only open after being burnt, each one producing one or two viable wedge-shaped (cuneate) seeds, on either side of a woody separator.
 The colour and level of pigmentation in the seeds foreshadows the eventual colour of the inflorescences.
-Kevin Collins of the Banksia Farm recalled that for many years pale seeds were discarded by seed collectors who thought they were infertile.
+Kevin Collins of the Banksia Farm recalled that for many years pale seeds were discarded by seed collectors, who thought they were infertile.
 Later, he learnt that pale seeds yielded yellow-coloured blooms, dark grey the usual red-coloured, and black a distinctive bronze-coloured bloom.

 Seedlings have obovate cotyledons 1–1.4 cm long by 1–1.5 cm wide, and the leaves that develop immediately afterward are crowded and very hairy.
 They have serrate margins.
 Evidence of thickening to form a future lignotuber, as well as minute buds, has been detected from the bases of seedlings at five months of age.

-Taxonomy & naming
+Taxonomy and naming

 The common name of firewood banksia was a result of its quick-burning properties.
 Other names recorded include Menzies banksia, firewheel banksia, port wine banksia, flame banksia, and in the cut flower industry, strawberry banksia and raspberry frost banksia.
 The Beeloo Whadjuk Noongar people of the Perth region knew it as the Mungyt.
 Despite its variation across its range, George noted that B. menziesii was a clearly defined species, and no formal division into subspecies was warranted.